shakyav/openshift-intern-workshop/README.md

 oc rollout latest openshift-intern-workshop
 ```

-Once the deployment is finished, you will need to provide a new secret in the URL to be able to access the application.
+Once the deployment is finished, you will need to provide a new secret in the URL to be able to access the application by attaching `?secret=<MYNEWSECRET>` to the **route** URL.

 ### Health checks